OpenSmartEnvironment/ose-fs/README.md

 registers fs as a source to the [Media player].

 See [Media player example].

+It also defines a JSON file-based database backend for shards.

 The documentation for "ose-fs" package can be found **[here](http://opensmartenvironment.github.io/doc/#ose-fs#)**.